Chippagiri

 Chippagiri is a mandal located in the Kurnool district of Andhra Pradesh, India.
+Chippagiri is one of the smallest villages in the Rayalaseema region.
+It is about 15 km from Kasapuram, which is 5 km from Guntakal.

 History

 The Chippagiri village was previously named Bhaskara Shrine because a sage named Bhaskara Muni was known to have carried out prayers on the hill.
 It is believed that the shrine was moved to Hampi due to severe water problems and the shrine was renamed from Shilpagiri to Chippagiri (also known as Andhra Hampi).
 The temples of Virupaksheswara and Chennekeswara were first built in Chippagiri.

-Many sculptures can be found in Chippagiri's temples.
-In the earlier days, there were 101 wells and 101 statues of Lord Shiva (linga).

-The people from Hindu and Muslim religions maintained good relationships without any conflicts.
-They all mixed together and participated in the festivals of both their religions and they implemented freedom of religion.